On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Invariant Geometry of HUFT

-where $F=dA+A\wedge A$, $\kappa$ is the Killing form on $\mathfrak g$, and $*_h$ is the Hodge operator determined by $h$.
-We treat $h,A,B$ as independent fields and we work on an oriented $M$, drop the boundary terms, and use that $*_h$ is an isomorphism on $2$-forms in four dimensions.
+and $\kappa$ is $\mathrm{Ad}$-invariant, so $\langle B-F,B-F\rangle_h$ is gauge invariant.
+Thus, the identification $B=F$ is an equality in $\Omega^2(M,\mathrm{ad}\,P_G)$; no projection onto a fixed generator is required and such a projection would generally break gauge invariance unless additional adjoint-breaking data are introduced.
+We treat $h,A,B$ as independent fields and we work on an oriented $M$, drop the boundary terms, and~state that $*_h$ is an isomorphism on $2$-forms in four dimensions.
 Since $S_{\text{pen}}$ is algebraic in $B$:

-Because $\delta B$ is arbitrary, the Euler--Lagrange equation from $\delta_B S_{\text{pen}}=0$ is:
+Because $\delta B$ is arbitrary, the~Euler--Lagrange equation from $\delta_B S_{\text{pen}}=0$ is

 Using $\delta F=D_A\delta A$ and integrating by parts covariantly: